secure-software-engineering/rose/docs/extractors.md

 * `type`: String.
 The `type` field denotes wether the extractor is handlung html elements, like a container sent from an observer or an url which has to be called.
 The following values are allowed in this field: `container`, `url`.
 Dependent on this field, other fields are necessary for the observer to work.

 * `interval`: String (optional: only applies for URL extractors).
-The `interval` field denotes how often the extractor's is executed.
+The `interval` field denotes how often the extractor's is executed in milliseconds.

 * `informationUrl`: String (optional: only applies for URL extractors).
 The `informationUrl` denotes which url contains the data the extractor is looking for.